Freeboardtortoise/TSC-plugins/README.md

 this is the list of plugins and the developers

-- console Darion Knighton-Fitt
+- console Freeboardtortoise
-- usernames Darion Knighton-Fitt
+- usernames Freeboardtortoise
-- databases Darion Knighton-Fitt
+- databases Freeboardtortoise
-- encrypter Darion Knighton-Fitt
+- encrypter Freeboardtortoise

 ## how to import plugins